 8. Dried Apricots: 1 cup of dried apricot contain 4.1 mg of iron

-Eating fewer amounts of iron at a time and pacing it throughout the day may help to increase absorption.
+Eating fewer amounts of iron at a time and spacing it throughout the day may help to increase absorption.

 Eating non-heme iron foods with vitamin C can increase absorption by 5x!
 Good sources of vitamin C include bell peppers, broccoli, citrus fruits, kiwi, mango, leafy green vegetables, tomatoes, and sweet potatoes.

-Eating non-heme iron foods alongside foods high in beta carotene.
+Eating non-heme iron foods alongside foods high in beta carotene can increase iron absorption three-fold.
 Good sources of beta carotene include leafy greens, orange, yellow and red peppers, carrots, zucchini, sweet potatoes, and pumpkin.

 Avoid drinking coffee, tea or red wine when consuming high iron meals, they can inhibit iron absorption.
 Try and not have these items up to 2 hours before eating meals rich in iron.

 Cook with an iron skillet to increase absorption.

 Take calcium supplements separately and avoid eating calcium-rich foods when eating an iron-rich meal.